bdelanghe/percy-cli/nix/README.md

 **Build steps**:
 - Installs dependencies via Bun (offline, using local registry server with offline cache)
 - Runs `bun run build` to compile source using Bun's bundler
-- Runs `bun run build_cjs` to convert ES6 to CommonJS if needed
+- Runs `bun run build_cjs` to convert ES6 to CommonJS for the CLI package and its dependencies
 - Copies build artifacts to packages

 #### Layer 3: Binary Packaging (`percy-cli`)